-On the following turn, minifigs recover from their Disruption, moving at Half Speed for the full turn but otherwise acting as normal.
-For minifigs wearing Heavy Armor, standing up takes more effort.
-Unless they have assistance, Heavy Armored minifigs use up a full turn's worth of Movement and Action to recover from being Disrupted.
+On the following turn, minifigs recover from Disruption, getting up and moving at Half Speed for the full turn but otherwise acting as normal.

-When speed is critical, a minifig (or any mobile unit) can Sprint,
+When speed is critical, a minifig (or any mobile unit) can spend his Action to Sprint,

-Minifigs Sprinting in a group can make a single Sprint roll for the entire group, for the sake of convenience.
+Minifigs Sprinting in a group can roll a single Action die for the entire group's Sprint distance, for the sake of convenience.

-act that requires a minifigs attention, focus, or concentrated
+act that requires a minifigs focused attention or concentrated

 before, after, or in the middle of his Movement, but he only gets